kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

 > **NOTE:** Do not change generated file!

-4. Each Prow job must execute a command/binary file?.
-It can be either specified directly in the prow job definition file (`templates/data/<NAME-data.yaml>`), or you can attach there a script file, which can provide more possibilities/options?.
+4. Each Prow job must execute a command.
+It can be either specified directly in the Prow job definition file (`templates/data/<NAME-data.yaml>`), or you can attach there a script file, which provides broader options.
 ```yaml
 localSets:
   jobConfig_default: